All Episodes

 He's about this very topic.

-And you know, if you there are a lot of institutional forces I've been warning you about way before this election that don't particularly like conservatives.
+And, you know, if you, there are a lot of institutional forces I've been warning you about way before this election that don't particularly like conservatives.

-I mean, I love the olive garden.
+I mean, I love the Olive Garden.

 I like Walmart.

-You know, I like my second amendment rights and my Bible and God and my religion too.
+You know, I like my Second Amendment rights and my Bible and God and my religion too.

-And I'm not an irredeemable deplorable, and I actually take a shower every day and use deodorant.
+And I actually take a shower every day and use deodorant.

-Um, but I go to Walmart.
+But I go to Walmart.

 I like to shop at Walmart.